domingosebastian/design_patterns/solid_3_L_LSP_exercise/README.txt

 Modify the test so that the list test_points has an input that makes the test system fail (in particular, it should demonstrate that Point3D is not a safe substitute for Point2D.)

-NOTE: as you can see, this test is different: the starting point is a test system that works and the result is one that fails!!
+NOTE: as you can see, this exercise is different: the starting point is a test system that works and the result is one that fails!!